DylanGriffith/dylans-blog/blog_posts/deploy-spring-boot-to-cloud-foundry-using-gitlab.md

 All the code for this project can be found in [the Gitlab repo](https://gitlab.com/DylanGriffith/spring-gitlab-cf-deploy-demo).

-## Install And CF CLI And Login
+## Install CF CLI And Login

-The latest installation instructions can be found at https://github.com/cloudfoundry/cli
+The latest installation instructions for your system can be found at https://github.com/cloudfoundry/cli

 You can login to CF like so: